 Hi!
 And thanks for continuing to hang out in my imagination.
-This page is a diverse collection of strange facts about me.
+This page is a diverse collection of reviews and strange facts about me.
 Take a moment to look around.
 I hope you enjoy your visit.

 What Have I Read This Month?

 This novel starts with a bite in the very first

 chapter and the feeding frenzy continues to the end of the book.
 A curse of

 zombies is released in Germania and very quickly threatens the whole Roman